Rybo713/UX330UA-macOS/README.md

 # Bugs
 - Closing the lid to sleep doesn't work (For workaround: Go to  on the status bar and press sleep)
-- macOS doesn't recognize bluetooth after waking from sleep (Says Bluetooth: Not Available)
+- ~~macOS doesn't recognize bluetooth after waking from sleep (Says Bluetooth: Not Available)~~
 - Display sometimes blinks for a split second (Not very noticable)
-- Auto brightness is very inconsistent (Goes up and down for no reason)
+- Auto brightness is very inconsistent (Goes up and down for no reason) (I just turned it off)

 # Pre-Installation
 1. Replace original wifi chipset with a DW1560 (Recommended) or use a USB wifi adapter (Not recommended)